Victor Burgin: Academic career

 Burgin taught at Trent Polytechnic from 1967 to 1973 and at the School of Communication, Polytechnic of Central London from 1973 to 1988.
 From 1988 to 2001 Burgin lived and worked in San Francisco.
 He taught in the History of Consciousness program at the University of California, Santa Cruz, where he became Professor Emeritus of History of Consciousness.
 In 2000 he was Robert Gwathmey Chair in Art and Architecture, The Cooper Union for the Advancement of Science and Art, New York.
 From 2001 to 2006 he was Millard Professor of Fine Art at Goldsmiths College, University of London.
 He is currently Professor of Visual Studies, Winchester School of Art, University of Southampton.

+Honours and awards

+In 1986, Burgin was nominated for the Turner Prize for his exhibitions at the Institute of Contemporary Arts and Kettle's Yard Gallery in Cambridge and for a collection of his theoretical writings (The End of Art Theory) and a monograph of his visual work (Between).
 In 2005 he received an Honorary Degree of Doctor of Sheffield Hallam University (Hon.
 DUniv).
 In 2010 he received a Doctorat Honoris Causa from the Université de Liège.

-Honours and awards

-In 1986, Burgin was nominated for the Turner Prize for his exhibitions at the Institute of Contemporary Arts and Kettle's Yard Gallery in Cambridge and for a collection of his theoretical writings (The End of Art Theory) and a monograph of his visual work (Between).